Intervention Efficiency and Perturbation Validation Framework: Capacity-Aware and Robust Clinical Model Selection under the Rashomon Effect: Detailed Setups and Results of Synthetic Dataset Experiments

 \paragraph{Model evaluation metrics} The primary analysis uses Intervention Efficiency (IE) at different intervention capacities $\gamma \in \{0.1, 0.3, 0.5, 0.7, 0.9\}$.
 For the complementary analysis under traditional metrics, we report F1 Scores when class separability is relatively low ($\mu \leq 2.5$) and accuracies when class separability is very high ($\mu > 2.5$).
 This intentionally favors the traditional method, because based on our empirical results, using F1 Score when $\mu \leq 2.5$ and accuracy when $\mu > 2.5$ makes the traditional method more likely to select the best model (truly informative feature pair).
 Therefore, we force PVF to adopt the same setting to stress-test it and avoid underestimating the traditional method by the "wrong" metric.
 Selection is always compared within a fixed metric: PVF versus traditional under IE, or PVF versus traditional under F1 Score/accuracy.

 \paragraph{Hyperparameters, settings and repetitions} We vary the dataset size ($n = 50$ or $100$) and the separability parameter $\mu$, which takes values uniformly spaced between 0.1 and 2.9 with a step size of 0.2, and perturbation Gaussian noise standard deviation $\sigma \in \{10^{-6}, 10^{-5}, 10^{-4}, 10^{-3}, 10^{-2}, 10^{-1}\}$ as different perturbation controls.
 For each hyperparameter configuration ($2 \times 15 \times 6 = 180$ combinations) in \Cref{tab:hyperparameters}, we generate 5000 independent synthetic datasets to obtain stable comparison results and uncertainty summaries.
 For other hyperparameters discussed in \Cref{pvf-table} while not in \Cref{tab:hyperparameters}, we empirically set $d = 5$, $k = 7$ and $M = 100$ to balance the computational cost and perturbation effect.
-The aggregation function $\mathcal A$ of PVF is manually chosen to be the 25th percentile (Q1) of a model's validation scores across perturbed validation sets, as it is well suited to high-stakes clinical contexts where worst-case generalization matters and they could correspond to the cases where all independent noises compound in a way that is most disturbing to the model's prediction, while not being too conservative.
-Note that the choice of aggregation function in other applications could be decided according to specific user requirements of the attributes of the selected model though.
+The aggregation function $\mathcal A$ of PVF is manually chosen to be the 25th percentile (Q1) of a model's validation scores across perturbed validation sets for demonstration, as it is well suited to high-stakes clinical contexts where worst-case generalization matters and they could correspond to the cases where all independent noises compound in a way that is most disturbing to the model's prediction, while not being too conservative.
+Note that the choice of aggregation function in other applications could be decided according to specific user requirements of the attributes of the selected model, as \Cref{prop:property} has stated that ideally PVF should be able to select the optimal model toward any user-defined property.

 \paragraph{Selection method assessment} For each synthetic dataset, we record the feature pair chosen by PVF and the traditional method.
 Specifically, the pair of features among the total 10 pairs that achieves the highest logistic regression performance on the perturbed validation sets/the original validation set is selected as the preferred pair for the corresponding method and synthetic dataset.
 The quality of a selection method is assessed by the frequency with which a method chooses the truly informative pair $(x_1,x_2)$ out of 5000 repetitions.
 Specifically, for each hyperparameter configuration $h = (n, \mu, \sigma)$,the performance difference between the PVF and the traditional method is computed as